Meet Michael, Susan Dell - philanthropists behind $6.25 billion pledge for US kids under Trump's plan – check net worth | Company Business News

 Billionaires Michael and Susan Dell pledged $6.25 billion on Tuesday to encourage 25 million American children under 10 to open new investment accounts for children, formed as part of President Donald Trump’s tax and spending legislation.

-Announced on GivingTuesday, the Dells consider it the largest private donation ever made to support US children, AP reported.
+Announced on GivingTuesday, the Dells consider it the largest private donation ever made to support US children.

 In light of the major announcement, here's a look at who Michael and Susan Dell are, as well as the roles they have held.